 3. Enter the IP address that's assigned to the camera into a web browser on your computer.
 A management interface should open up.

-4. Go to the network setting, and set the camera to connect to the "Stanford Residences" network.
+4. Go to the network setting, and set the camera to connect to the "Stanford" network.

 5. Access the Stanford network registrations page again and update the camera as a wireless device.
 If your device doesn't have separate hardware addresses for wired and wireless connections, move the hardware address from the device's "wired hardware address" to the "wireless hardware address" fields.
 Note down the IP address that's assigned to the device (should start with 10.30).